-Not many people can honestly say they wouldn’t like to look younger and more beautiful.
+Not many people will honestly say they wouldn’t like to look younger and more beautiful.
 Like any trend, the cosmetic industry has attracted the attention of entrepreneurs in Hong Kong looking to capitalize on our appetite for beauty.
-If you’ve been following this story, you’ll have seen a number of stories in local Hong Kong and regional Asian news about plastic surgeries and beauty procedures ‘gone wrong’.
+You may have seen a number of stories in local Hong Kong and regional Asian news about plastic surgeries and beauty procedures ‘gone wrong’.

 There is some confusion about cosmetic plastic surgery and medical beauty procedures.
-In conjunction with pioneer plastic surgeon, Dr. Jimmy Yu-Wai Chan 陳汝威生, we’ve explained the differences between the two and the risks you need to be aware of.
+In conjunction with pioneer plastic surgeon, Dr. Jimmy Yu-Wai Chan 陳汝威生, we explain the differences between the two and the risks you need to be aware of.

 Cosmetic plastic surgery in Hong Kong